https://www.deakin.edu.au/__data/assets/image/0004/553963/31135_Master-of-IT_hero.jpg

 Delivered in a supportive learning environment, this course will transform you into a competent IT professional with the capacity to develop and implement IT solutions to complex industry-related problems.

-As a graduate, you will possess a solid understanding of the issues, concepts and practices in IT and a broad knowledge of the technological aspects of IT.
-You will also develop a range of transferrable skills that will enable you to be an effective and efficient IT professional.
+As a graduate, you will possess a solid understanding of the issues, concepts and practices in IT, along with a comprehensive understanding of its technological aspects.
+You will also develop a range of transferrable skills that will enable you to become an effective and efficient IT professional.

 Want to be at the forefront of cutting-edge tech and advance your career in any sector?